Is Yoga Culture Toxic? Examining Spiritual Bypassing, Toxic Positivity, and Racial Micro-aggressions (from a Former Yoga Teacher)

 He ended his email with: ‘I now think it's best we end the work here.
 I do not feel integral working with you’.

-As an Indigenous yoga teacher in Canada, I long for more opportunity to teach in a white dominated industry.
+As an Indigenous yoga teacher in Canada, I seek more opportunities to share my practice in a predominantly white industry.

-• Why do so many people in the wellness community become so defensive on the topic of racism and cultural appropriation?
+Why do so many individuals within the wellness community respond defensively when discussing issues of racism and cultural appropriation?

-‘White privilege includes the ability to comfortably be yourself in every situation; you NEVER have to worry that your skin color will separate you from others.’ (— Dianne Bondy, article on Yoga International)
+“White privilege includes the ability to comfortably be yourself in every situation; you NEVER have to worry that your skin color will separate you from others.”

 joss yoga therapy feminine energy wild womb